aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 > A Spatial join is a GIS operation that affixes data from one feature layer’s attribute table to another from a spatial perspective.

-For example in this following, we are going to perform a spatial join between a point layer and a polygon layer.
+For example, in the following, we are going to perform a spatial join between a point layer and a polygon layer.
 One of the attributes of the polygon layer is a string code that we want to attach to the points located within each polygon.

 ## The Datasets